indrajit002/Mern-Ecommerce-clothing_shop/README.md

 ## Contact

-For any inquiries or issues, please contact [Email]
+For any inquiries or issues, please contact Email: example@gmail.com